 Susan Sontag would publish two more novels, a short story collection, and non-fiction books.
 She was also known as an essayist and published six essay collections.
-Her second and most famous collection of essays, Styles of Radical Will (1969), contained her most controversial essay.
+Her second and most famous collection, Styles of Radical Will (1969), contained her most controversial essay.

 Trip to Hanoi was the culmination of Susan's activism against the Vietnam War.
 She had first signed the Writers and Editors War Tax pledge, refusing to pay taxes to support the war.
 Like actress Jane Fonda, she went to Hanoi to tell the North Vietnamese side of the story.

 Susan sympathized with the North Vietnamese, writing in her essay that the Vietcong could not be compared to the Soviets or the Maoist Chinese, whose communism she would later describe as "fascism with a human face."
-They were fighting for their independence.
+The Vietcong were fighting for their independence.

 No stranger to controversy, Susan had previously published an essay in the Partisan Review where she said: